hassj/CKS-ACloudGuru/04-System-hardening.md

 ### Applying apparmore profile to Container
 - use annotation to apply apparmor profiles to specific containers

-- The annotation name should begin with ``container.apparmor.security.beta.kubernetes.io/`` , followed by the name of the container.
+- The annotation name should begin with ``container.apparmor.security.beta.kubernetes.io/`` , followed by the name of the container, and path of apparmor-profile

 - Or You can specify the appArmorProfile on either a container's securityContext or on a Pod's securityContext.